BDC Hamburger Icon

 Where can you find a social media manager?

-Upwork is a popular site for all types of freelancers, including social media managers.
+• Upwork: Upwork is a popular site for all types of freelancers, including social media managers.
 You can search the site by industry or field and filter the results based on how long you want to work with the freelancer, their experience level and more.

+• Social media: Why not go directly to the source if you’re looking for a social media manager?
+Peruse appropriate social media platforms, and find users with popular profiles or those actively looking for work as a social media manager.
 “Social media managers are where they love to be — on social media,” said Gail McInnes, founder and president of Magnet Creative Management.
-“Posting the job on LinkedIn or Glassdoor, then posting on Facebook, Instagram and Twitter [now known as X] to help spread the word will help open your search for the perfect candidate.”
+“Posting the job on LinkedIn or Glassdoor, then posting on Facebook, Instagram and [X] to help spread the word will help open your search for the perfect candidate.”

-What should you pay a social media manager?
+How much should you pay a social media manager?

 As with any job, how much you should pay your social media manager will depend on various factors, including their experience, your business’s location and the specific job requirements.
-Using a freelancer rather than hiring an in-house social media manager will also impact how much you pay, since you typically pay freelancers an hourly rate or on a project basis rather than a salary.

 Did you find this content helpful?